ProjectHiNAtyu/MW19_138_GSC_Wiki_Library/README.md

 < compile >

-* A "GSCModSource" folder containing the custom GSC source for iw9 needs to be placed in the same directory hierarchy as gsc-tool.exe.
+* A folder containing the custom GSC source for iw8 needs to be placed in the same directory hierarchy as gsc-tool.exe.

-gsc-tool -m comp -g iw8 -s pc GSCModSource
+gsc-tool -m comp -g iw8 -s pc YourCustomGSCFolder

 You are free to modify the GSC Mod Menu source code I released.